Exercises for plantar fasciitis are important part of the treatment regimen of plantar fasciitis along with drugs, footwear change, and orthotics.

 Keep your back knee straight and lean in towards the wall to stretch.
 This would make your calf muscle to tighten.

 Keep this position for several seconds, then relax.

 Repeat 10 times.
-After that you may may switch to other leg if needed.
+After that, you may switch to the other leg if needed.